The Cuyahoga River Remedial Action / Delisting Plan

 Strategy/Action: Increase public park space and greenways in ship channel through completion of Towpath Trail and other sites, and increase fishing access sites in this and other areas.

-REMOVAL REQUESTED.
-Having met local goals noting adequate public access improvements, the request for removal of this impairment has been submitted to Ohio EPA for submission to U.S. EPA for approval.
+REMOVAL APPROVED.
+Having met local goals noting adequate public access improvements, this impairment has been REMOVED from the list of impairments.
 Scranton Flats project has added a section of Towpath Trail and greenway with fishing access; Metroparks' Rivergate and Cleveland Rowing Foundation afford access for paddle sports; Lake Link Trail planning is almost complete.

 Objective: No observed ongoing occurrences of sludge, oil, scum or other objectionable materials that produce color, odor or other nuisances or, if cause is CSO or regulated MS4 discharges, when long term control plan or other legal document is in force.
 Woody debris, or excessive turbidity after storm events or due to agricultural activity, is not considered an impairment.